gotzmann/comet/README.md

 </p>

 <h5 align="center">
-  Benchmarking stripped versions of frameworks with no ORM and switched off modules under 1,000 concurrent connections
+  Benchmarking stripped versions of frameworks with no ORM under 1,000 concurrent connections
 </h5>

 As you can see, the right architecture provides it with tenfold advantage over Symfony and other popular frameworks.